Privacy Policy

 The GDPR applies to data processing activities of processors and data controllers outside of the EU, regardless of size, where the processing activities are related to:

-• offering goods or services to individuals in the EU (irrespective of whether payment is required); and/or
+- offering goods or products and services to individuals in the EU (irrespective of whether payment is required); and/or

 The GDPR requires us to comply with seven principles with regards to processing Personal Information and Sensitive Information.
 To that end, we can confirm that we: